mastodon/documentation/content/en/admin/config.md

     parent: admin
 ---

-{{< hint style="warning" >}}
-This page is under construction.
-{{< /hint >}}

 Mastodon uses environment variables as its configuration.

-For convenience, it can read them from a flat file called `.env.production` in the Mastodon directory, but they can always be overridden by a specific process.
+For convenience, it can read them from a flat file called `.env.production` in the Mastodon directory (called a "dotenv" file), but they can always be overridden by a specific process.
 For example, systemd service files can read environment variables from an `EnvironmentFile` or from inline definitions with `Environment`, so you can have different configuration parameters for specific services.
 They can also be specified when calling Mastodon from the command line.

 ## Basic {#basic}